 SECTION 1: Chapter 111 of the General Laws is hereby amended by inserting the following new section 232:-

 Section 232.
-For the purposes of this section, the the following words shall have the following meanings:
+For the purposes of this section, the following words shall have the following meanings:

-a) “Hospital”, a hospital licensed under section 51 of chapter 111, the teaching hospital of the University of Massachusetts medical school, a private licensed hospital; provided, however, that “hospital” shall not include a hospital or unit classified as either an inpatient rehabilitation facility, an inpatient psychiatric facility, an inpatient substance abuse facility, or a long term care hospital by the federal Centers for Medicare and Medicaid Services, as well as a state-owned and state-operated general acute care hospital, or an acute care unit within a state-operated facility.
+a) “Hospital”, a hospital licensed under section 51 of chapter 111, the teaching hospital of the University of Massachusetts medical school, a private licensed hospital; provided, however, that “hospital” shall not include a hospital or unit classified as either an inpatient rehabilitation facility, an inpatient psychiatric facility, an inpatient substance abuse facility, or a long term care hospital by the federal Centers for Medicare and Medicaid Services, as well as a state-owned and state-operated hospital, or a unit within a state-operated facility.

-b) “Staffing plan”, a written report that indicates the team of patient care professionals involved in the direct care of patients for the following units in each hospital: medical, surgical, intensive care units, skilled nursing care, step down or intermediate care, emergency departments, and such other units as determined by the Department.
+b) “Staffing data”, the unit level budgeted staffing data for the upcoming fiscal year as well as the unit level actual staffing data for the preceding fiscal year that indicates the team of patient care professionals involved in the direct care of patients for the following units in each hospital: medical, surgical, intensive care units, rehabilitation, behavioral health, skilled nursing care, step down or intermediate care, emergency departments, and such other units as determined by the Department.

-A hospital shall report to the Department on an annual basis its staffing plan for the preceding year.
-The staffing plan shall include, but not be limited to, the following:
+A hospital shall submit the staffing data for its fiscal year to the Department on an annual basis.
+The staffing data shall include, but not be limited to, the following:

 a) consideration and inclusion of patient care professionals who have productive hours with direct patient care responsibilities greater than 50% of their shift who are counted in the staffing matrix and replaced if they call in sick; provided however that such staffing plan shall exclude monitor technicians, students, and sitters/patient observers;